Inflectra/rapise-documentation/docs/Manuals/kb.md

 You can use the Global.DoSendKeys('...'); command in Rapise to send keypresses to the current application.
 Sometimes you will want to send special control keys to the application (e.g. Page Down, or CTRL + Key).
 This article explains the way to do this.

-### <a onclick="return RegisterKbClick('KB83', 'Turning off Chome and Firefox Auto-Updating')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB83.aspx">KB83</a> Turning off Chome and Firefox Auto-Updating
+### <a onclick="return RegisterKbClick('KB83', 'Turning off Chrome and Firefox Auto-Updating')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB83.aspx">KB83</a> Turning off Chrome and Firefox Auto-Updating

 When you are testing a web application against different environments, it can be useful disable to default browser auto-updating policies so that you have a stable testing environment.
 This articles describes how to disable the auto-updating policies of Google Chrome and Firefox.